 Lucky you if you got a giant amaryllis (Hippeastrum) this year!
 They’re popular holiday plants because of their large beautiful trumpet-like flowers.
 The trouble is, like poinsettias, most people just don’t know what to do with them after the holidays.

 Once the flowers fade cut the stem off leaving about 2 to 3 inches but don’t cut off the leaves!
-The leaves need to replenish the bulb so that it can imagesCAUM5MKXbloom again.
+The leaves need to replenish the bulb so that it can bloom again.
 If the long strap-life leaves are really floppy and drive you crazy or have become a cat toy, you can tie them loosely to a bamboo stake.
 Put the plant in a sunny window, water when the top of the soil feels dry and fertilize every three to four weeks with a diluted organic fertilizer for flowering houseplants and let it recover from it’s ordeal.

 As a rule, I don’t fertilize newly potted plants for at least six months, but amaryllis bulbs are an exception, they expend almost all of their energy to produce multiple large flowers, followed by leaves.
 If you took the bulb out of the pot at this point you would see that it actually looks slightly smaller than when it was potted!
 In human speak, this plant has just run multiple marathons.